OscarPQuezada/OscarPQuezada/README.md

 <div align="center">
 <br/>

-- 🌱 My name is niefee, I am Chinese, welcome to my GitHub home page
+- 🌱 My name is Oscar, I am Chilean, welcome to my GitHub home page
-- ⚡ I know HTML
+- ⚡ I know Python
-- 😄 And a little bit of CSS, JavaScript, ReactJS, NodeJS, Vue.js, etc.
+- 😄 And a little bit of CSS, JavaScript, AWS, AWS Lambda, PostgreSQL etc.
-- 💖 Love the beautiful code and photos
+- 💖 Love the movies, tv series and travel
 - 🔥 One is never too old to learn.

 <br/>